Bogumilus

 Bogumilus, in Polish Bogumił Piotr, (also known as Bogimilus and Theophilus) was Archbishop of Gniezno and a hermit.

 Life

 Bogumilus and his twin brother, Boguphalus, were born into a noble family in about 1135 at Dobrów, Poland.
 They studied in Paris, France.
 Having completed his studies Bogumilus was ordained a priest near Dobrów.
 His uncle, who was the Archbishop of Gniezno, made him the chancellor of Gniezno.
-Bogumilus succeededed his uncle as Archbishop of Gniezno in 1167.
+Bogumilus succeeded his uncle as Archbishop of Gniezno in 1167.
 Bogumilus founded a Cistercian abbey at Koronowo.

 He resigned his see in 1172, possibly due to opposition by his clergy to what they viewed as his excessive strictness.
 Bogumilus then joined the Camaldolese hermits at Uniedow, Poland, where he remained until his death.
 While on his deathbed, it is believed that Bogumilus saw a vision of the Virgin Mary and Child, surrounded by a throng of angels, who were inviting him to heaven.